hyperjump-io/browser/README.md

 ```

 Except for all the promises, this looks exactly like it might if you were
 working with a normal in-memory data structure.
-The "Natural" API is much more
-concise and readable than the standard API, but has less resiliency to change
-than the standard API.
-It also has the limitation that it is based on the
-JavaScript Proxy API which is not supported everywhere yet.

 API
 ---